-Among the materials in the New England Indian Papers Series are printed documents with handwritten additions, as in land deed forms and legal notices.
+Among the materials in The Native Northeast Portal are printed documents with handwritten additions, as in land deed forms and legal notices.
 These printed forms are accommodated by presenting the handwritten text in italics in order to distinguish script from those words printed in small caps.

 Draft Scholars’ Transcriptions

 The editorial staff will, on occasion, make draft versions of transcriptions available for scholarly use.
 Researchers are cautioned that these drafts, clearly marked at the start of the transcription, are preliminary and unedited for errors.

 Materials in the Annotated Transcription format require a different editorial approach.
 In creating Annotated Transcriptions, the editors’ aim is to produce a more accessible, modernized and regularized text without overly disturbing the flavor and quality of the original.
 As a consequence, they use an expanded transcription style with the following standards.

 Any errors in the caption date of a particular document have been corrected.
 In order to allow for accurate electronic searches, the editors have also standardized all “Old Style” calendar dates before September 14, 1752 where the start of the modern year (January 1) differed from the start of the civil or legal year (March 25).